Miksus/rocketry/docs/tutorial/conditions.rst

 Conditions are vital part of Red Engine system as they are responsible of determining when a task may start.
-They also can be used to determine when the session will end or when a (parallerized) task should be killed.
+They also can be used to determine when the session will end or when a (parallelized) task should be killed.

 A condition can be either ``true`` or ``false``.